Homemade Queso fresco without vinegar or lemon, just the fresh and natural flavor of the milk. A traditional cheese in many Latin cuisines.

-I can tell you without hesitation that the Chilean Queso Fresco or Quesillo is what I miss most from Chile, and although I have tried many kinds of cheese here in the U.S., none are the same.
-And so, from time to time, I make it at home and enjoy it to the fullest.
+I can tell you without hesitation that Queso Fresco or Quesillo is what I miss most from Chile, and although I have tried many kinds of cheese here in the U.S., none are the same.
+And so, occasionally, I make it at home and enjoy it to the fullest.
 The recipe is a little long.
 If you have questions, leave a comment.
 The ingredients are as I find them in the U.S.A.

 - 1 tablespoon of salt